thatboyreegan/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 2-strncpy.c is a program that copies strings 3-strcmp.c is a program that compares two strings.
-4-rev_array.c is a program that reverses an array
+4-rev_array.c is a program that reverses an array 5-string_toupper.c is a string that changes all lowercase letters of a string to uppercase.